nestoregon/alphabot2pi_simulation/README.md

 ```

 ## Instructions
 Create a ball object inside Gazebo with a Hue value of 220 (dark blue).
-As shown below
+The find_ball_blue_node.py uses the HSV color system.
+However, Gazebo uses the RGB.
+A blue ball of 4cm in diameter has to be created in Gazebo in order to follow the ball.

 ![#365FB3](https://placehold.it/15/365FB3/000000?text=+) `HSV: 220, 70%, 70%`, `HEX: 365FB3`, `RGB: 54, 95, 179`

+Create the ball inside the simulation.
+Everything is ready to use the simulation!

 Select the last terminal window.
 * **Task 1: Manual Mode** Use the keys to manually control the robot